ServerlessLLM/ServerlessLLM/examples/installation_on_windows/README.md

 Then, following the installation guidance using pip install, everything should be work.

-## 3 Potential issues to be encountered:
+## Potential issues:

 ### 3.1 CUDA issues

-If you see error message like 'error while loading shared libraries: libcudart.so.12: cannot open shared object file: No such file or directory', you need to double-check if CUDA v12 are correctly installed in the sllm and sllm-worker envs.
+If it shows error message like 'error while loading shared libraries: libcudart.so.12: cannot open shared object file: No such file or directory', you need to double-check if CUDA v12 are correctly installed in the sllm and sllm-worker envs.
 Using 'nvcc --version' can check the installed version.
 The correct setting should be looking like this.

 ![alt text](cuda-version-check.png)

 ### 3.2 Folder Access

 Sometime, WSL connection might forbid accessing created folders.
-For example, I met this error message `No such file or directory: './model/vllm'`.
-When I check my home folder, I realised the `model/` folder marked in red, which means the system has no access to it.
-So I just `rm -rf model/` and `mkdir model/`, then it all runs well.
+For example, this error message `No such file or directory: './model/vllm'`.
+This is probably because the `model/` folder cannot be accessed by the system.
+By `running model_folder_checker.py` file, it will check the `home_path\models\` status and update it when necessary.

-### 3.3 GPU Number

-As most machines have only one GPU, the num_gpu needs to be set as 1 while starting the ray server in sllm-worker.
-You can double-check the available number of GPUs by `nvidia-smi -L`

-    conda activate sllm-worker
-    ray start --address=0.0.0.0:6379 --num-cpus=4 --num-gpus=2 \
-    --resources='{"worker_node": 1, "worker_id_0": 1}' --block

-At this point, it should allow you to deploy models on the windows machine.
+At this point, it should allow you to deploy models on the Windows machine.
 Please don't hesitate to post any concerns encountered during your installation.